 Get Your Heart Rate Up

-If you are over age 60, your aerobic routines should be safe yet strenuous enough to boost your heart rate into an aerobic zone, about 50 to 70 percent of your maximum heart rate.
-According to the American Heart Association, the maximum heart rate for seniors ages 60 to 65 is about 160 beats per minute while the maximum for seniors ages 65 to 70 is 155 and for ages 70 and over, about 150 beats per minute is the maximum.
+For seniors over the age of 60, aerobic routines should be safe yet strenuous enough to boost the heart rate into an aerobic zone, about 50 to 70 percent of maximum heart rate.
+According to the American Heart Association, the maximum heart rate for seniors ages 60 to 65 is about 160 beats per minute, while the maximum for seniors ages 65 to 70 is 155.
+For ages 70 and over, about 150 beats per minute is the maximum.

 Another way to measure intensity is to try to talk while exercising.
 If you can comfortably carry on a conversation, you may not be exerting yourself enough.
 If you are gasping for breath, you are working too hard.